dvreeze/yaidom/doc/checklist.rst

 * Yaidom bumps patch versions mostly for backwards-compatible additions and bug fixes, although currently this backwards-compatibility is not guaranteed.

 The change log should make the impact of yaidom version bumps clear, however.
-Typical non-backwards-compatible changes in patch versions fix problems introduced in the preceding patch version.
+Typical non-backwards-compatible changes in patch versions fix problems introduced in the preceding version.
 This means that a change in yaidom becomes more stable if it survives one patch version bump (unless overridden by the next minor version bump).

 .. _`Semantic Versioning 2.0.0`: http://semver.org/